 arsum Custom Solutions

-Most B2B teams don’t need another dashboard - they need tools that move work across systems. arsum builds custom AI agent workflows that integrate your existing stack: CMS, analytics, project management, approval paths, and publishing platforms.
+Most B2B teams do not need another dashboard.
+They need tools that move work across systems. arsum builds custom AI agent workflows that integrate an existing stack: CMS, analytics, project management, approval paths, and publishing platforms.

-Best for: Companies publishing 50+ pieces/month, managing multiple sites, or coordinating SEO across marketing, product, and sales
+Best for: Companies publishing at high volume, managing multiple sites, or coordinating SEO across marketing, product, and sales

 Implementation pattern: Keyword opportunity enters the queue, AI creates a brief, subject matter inputs are requested, a draft is generated, optimization checks run, approvals are tracked, and publishing metadata is prepared automatically